 Of course, Kelley Blue Book and Edmunds are good places to start, but don’t stop there.
 Those sites approximate a car’s market value.
 But in the end, capitalism rules.
 Supply and demand dictate actual prices.

 Cruise Craigslist and browse the online ads to get a feel for prices in your area.
-You want to have a good grasp of local prices before you set foot on a dealership lot and get talked into a “good deal” that really isn’t a deal at all.
+You want to have a good grasp of local prices before you set foot on a dealership lot.

 3. Embrace high miles

 It used to be that a car with 100,000 miles was living on borrowed time.

 How times have changed.
 Today’s cars are built to last 200,000 miles or more.
 So why are you freaking out about buying a used car with 110,000 miles on it?

 For many models, the price starts dropping through the floor once the mileage goes north of 100,000.
 By saying no to these high-mileage cars, you’re rejecting a lot of good deals.

 Not every high-mileage car is a good buy, but if you find a reliable make and model, you can get good quality at a low price.